sllenderbrine/2026-07-video-trim-fast-v1.0/README.md

 * ✂️ Quickly trim, crop, and rename videos
 * 💾 Save and apply edits in place of the original
 * 📋 Queues multiple edits automatically
-* ♻️ Original backups are put in your Recycle Bin
+* ♻️ Original files are put in your Recycle Bin